nisrulz/app-privacy-policy-generator/Readme.md

 1. If its a feature, bugfix, or anything please only change code to what you specify.
 2. Please keep PR titles easy to read and descriptive of changes, this will make them easier to merge :)
-3. Pull requests _must_ be made against `develop` branch.
-Any other branch (unless specified by the maintainers) will get rejected.
-4. Check for existing [issues](https://github.com/nisrulz/app-privacy-policy-generator/issues) first, before filing an issue.
+3. Check for existing [issues](https://github.com/nisrulz/app-privacy-policy-generator/issues) first, before filing an issue.
-5. Have fun!
+4. Have fun!

 ## Author & Contributors